Skip to main contentSkip to footer

 Entry requirements

-The course is open to all applicants who are intending to work in public health or related fields, as well as professionals who are in a position to deliver improvements in population health.
+Applications for academic year 2024-2025 are now open.
+We welcome applications from all candidates who are intending to work in public health or related fields, as well as professionals who are in a position to deliver improvements in population health.
 Some of our students come straight from undergraduate studies, whilst others have extensive work experience.
-Typical professions of our mature students include primary care and public health practitioners, specialist community public health nurses, health promotion specialists, community development workers, environmental health officers and managers in the NHS and local authorities.

 Applicants should have achieved a first or upper second-class undergraduate honours degree or equivalent in any Public Health-related subject.